using_grattantheme.RmdThis vignette explains how to use grattantheme to

 #> dlopen(/Library/Frameworks/R.framework/Resources/library/grDevices/libs//cairo.so, 0x0006): Library not loaded: /opt/X11/lib/libXrender.1.dylib

-#> Referenced from: <0E8A2E47-03A2-3CD6-9C33-92F6FD0DF8BB> /Library/Frameworks/R.framework/Versions/4.4-arm64/Resources/library/grDevices/libs/cairo.so
+#> Referenced from: <263B701F-2238-3478-A7D2-B7513231EF98> /Library/Frameworks/R.framework/Versions/4.5-arm64/Resources/library/grDevices/libs/cairo.so

-#> Reason: tried: '/opt/X11/lib/libXrender.1.dylib' (no such file), '/System/Volumes/Preboot/Cryptexes/OS/opt/X11/lib/libXrender.1.dylib' (no such file), '/opt/X11/lib/libXrender.1.dylib' (no such file), '/Library/Frameworks/R.framework/Resources/lib/libXrender.1.dylib' (no such file), '/Users/runner/hostedtoolcache/Java_Temurin-Hotspot_jdk/21.0.6-7.0/arm64/Contents/Home//lib/server/libXrender.1.dylib' (no such file), '/Library/Frameworks/R.framework/Resources/lib/libXrender.1.dylib' (no such file), '/Users/runner/hostedtoolcache/Java_Temurin-Hotspot_jdk/21.0.6-7.0/arm64/Contents/Home//lib/ [... truncated]
+#> Reason: tried: '/opt/X11/lib/libXrender.1.dylib' (no such file), '/System/Volumes/Preboot/Cryptexes/OS/opt/X11/lib/libXrender.1.dylib' (no such file), '/opt/X11/lib/libXrender.1.dylib' (no such file), '/Library/Frameworks/R.framework/Resources/lib/libXrender.1.dylib' (no such file), '/Users/runner/hostedtoolcache/Java_Temurin-Hotspot_jdk/21.0.9-10.0/arm64/Contents/Home//lib/server/libXrender.1.dylib' (no such file), '/Library/Frameworks/R.framework/Resources/lib/libXrender.1.dylib' (no such file), '/Users/runner/hostedtoolcache/Java_Temurin-Hotspot_jdk/21.0.9-10.0/arm64/Contents/Home//li [... truncated]

 #> Warning in device(filename = "iris/iris_normal.pdf", width = 8.7244094488189, :

-Which produces a chart that can fit into a report.
+#> failed to load cairo DLLWhich produces a chart that can fit into a report.
 Note that the title, subtitle and notes/sources have been removed.

 It’s convenient to also save your files in Powerpoint format.
 This allows PDs to easily use your graphs in their presentations.
 Saving in this format also means you can include speaker notes – such as information about the script used to create the file – which can help us to keep track of things.